Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the tool has no parameters and no output schema, the description fully explains what the tool does and what it returns (global indicator, degraded components, incidents, your_banks_affected).
-It provides complete context for an agent to invoke it correctly.
+For a parameterless, read-only tool with no output schema, the description fully explains what it returns (global indicator, degraded components, incidents, affected banks).
+Sufficient for an agent to understand behavior and results.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.